ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 For a smooth setup experience, please make sure that the IP address and port are available in each machine.
 The wizard will validate this and throw an error if they are being used.
 When using port 443, you need to ensure that it hasn't already been taken by other applications like Skype, IIS, Apache, etc. On Linux, you might need to [allow port 443 for non-root processes](https://superuser.com/questions/710253/allow-non-root-process-to-bind-to-port-80-and-443).

+{NOTE: Note}
+When you provide a wildcard certificate, node tags are assigned automatically in alphabetical order.
+For example, when using CN=*.my.domain then the cluster domain names will be a.my.domain, b.my.domain, c.my.domain and so on.

+If you wish to use different domain names or build a cluster with more than 26 nodes you can either do a manual setup or use the wizard and provide a certificate with as many domains as you need under the "Subject Alternative Names" (SAN) property.
+{NOTE/}
 {WARNING: Important}
 If you bring your own certificate you must also take care of the DNS records.
-If you choose to bind to 127.0.0.1, and provide a certificate with CN=my.domain.com, then the DNS record of my.domain.com must point to 127.0.0.1.
+If you choose to bind to 127.0.0.1, and provide a certificate with CN=my.domain, then the DNS record of my.domain must point to 127.0.0.1.

 If you are running behind a firewall, the DNS records must point to the **external** IP address.
 {WARNING/}